RedMarlin/OctoberCMS-Faq/README.md

 * Show featured Q/A
 * List Q/A for given category
 * List newest  Q/A
+* Choose order of questions for FaqList component

 This plugin is limited but I plan on developing it in the future.
 If you would like to have a specific feature please issue a ticket on github (Support Tab)